 03 Introduction 04 Is BPA Subsidized by U.S. Taxpayers?
-05 Transmission Privatization Proposal Low-cost, Clean Power 07 The Economic Impact of Privatizing BPA's Transmission System 08 Energy Efficiency in the Northwest: Our Second Largest Resource 09 Fish and Wildlife Mitigation 10 Developing the FCRPS: Historical Highlights 14 A Short History of Budget and Legislative Proposals Affecting BPA and the other Power Marketing Administrations
+05 Trump Administration's FY 2019 Budget Proposals 06 The Economic Impact of Privatizing BPA's Transmission System and Selling Power at Market Rates 07 Low-cost, Clean Power 09 Energy Efficiency in the Northwest: Our Second Largest Resource 10 Fish and Wildlife Mitigation 11 Developing the FCRPS: Historical Highlights 15 A Short History of Budget and Legislative Proposals Affecting BPA and the other Power Marketing Administrations 17 Appendix: Calculating the Electricity Rate Impacts of the Trump FY 2019 Budget Proposals